eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool delete_participant(uint32_t client_key, uint16_t participant_id, OpResult& op_result);

-Removes a DDS participant from a certain client proxy.
+This function removes a DDS participant from a certain client proxy.
 Returns `true` if the participant was deleted, or `false` otherwise.

 :client_key: The identifier of the `ProxyClient` from which the participant must be deleted.